- I was born in St. Louis, Missouri on September

 in human terms?

-as pets.
-They hibernate from November through March or April.
-We feed
+from November through March or April.

-and fruits.
-What is Boris-Doris's favorite fruit?
+What was Boris-Doris's favorite fruit?
+Take a guess.

 - Thanks to a great teacher, Miss Schwab, I've